 Amazon websites require sellers to have a barcode number (also called a “product identifier” or GTIN code) connected to their products.
 The type of barcode number that is required is either a 12-digit UPC code or a 13-digit EAN code.
-You can buy an appropriate Amazon Barcode Number below (we supply the barcode number in both EAN and UPC formats – you can then choose which format you want to use when listing your product on Amazon).
+You can buy an appropriate Amazon Barcode Number below (we supply the barcode number in a format that you can use as EAN format with a leading “0”, or as UPC format by removing the leading “0” – you can then choose which format you want to use when listing your product on Amazon).
 One barcode number is needed for each different Amazon listing (including different sizes or colours of your product if there are different listings for these variations).
 If you purchase “Amazon Barcode Numbers” from us below you will receive your barcode number instantly by email (our shopping cart is automated).
 If you don’t receive your email within a few minutes, check your junk mail folder, and then contact us for assistance.

 Amazon Barcode Numbers

 INSTANT EMAIL DELIVERY of your EAN-13 Barcode Numbers and a PDF certificate of barcode ownership, and free barcode registration on the International Barcodes Database.